Click on the "Analysis" link to use this feature.

 What is up with the final two test cases?
 We were able to achieve 25% coverage of pairs in test 1 and test 2.
 Why do test 5 and test 6 only achieve a measly 4.2% increase each?

-The only pair tested for the first time in test 5 is "Small and Purple."
-The only new pair tested in test 6 is "Large and Green."
+The only pair tested for the first time in scenario 5 is "Small and Purple."
+The only new pair tested in scenario 6 is "Large and Green."
 That is only one-sixth as many new pairs in each test as compared to either of the first two tests.

 The likelihood of finding a new defect in test number 5 or 6 is much lower than finding a new defect in test case 1 or 2.